Fine Arts Association

 About the Fine Arts Association

-The Saint Juliana Fine Arts Association is dedicated to promoting and maintaining the fine arts, which include drawing, painting, computer-generated, and other forms of crafted arts, as well the performing arts including dance, theater, oral/visual communication and interpretation, and music (both secular and sacred, instrumental and vocal.)
-Extracurricular opportunities for students include Drama Club, Glee Club, Young Rembrandts and the very popular annual spring musical.
+The Saint Juliana Fine Arts Association is dedicated to promoting and maintaining the fine arts, which include drawing, painting, computer-generated and other forms of crafted arts, as well the performing arts, comprising dance, theater, oral/visual communication and interpretation, and music (both secular and sacred, instrumental and vocal.)
+We also offer a variety of after-school extracurricular opportunities, including the very popular annual spring musical.

 The mission of the association is to provide opportunities for students within a Catholic context to be exposed to and participate in the arts in a holistic setting, thereby encouraging, developing and nurturing their individual talents and self-esteem in the fine arts.